Anish127/Powerbi-project-on-Telangana-Tourism/README.md

 # **Telangana_dashboard**

-**Introduction**: Datasets provides the information about domestic and Foreign visitors of Telangana districts  from 2016-2019
+**Introduction**: Datasets provides the information about domestic and Foreign visitors of Telangana districts  from 2016-2019.

 **Objective**: Providing insights to the Telangana Government to boost tourism.

-**Extract Transform Load(ETL)**: Imported necessary CSV files
+**Extract Transform Load(ETL)**: Imported necessary CSV files.

 **Data Modeling**: There are in total of 3 tables, and it should be made sure that the tables are connected correctly.